shredthaGNAR/list-of-my-starred-repos/README.md

 * [Brawl345/Image-Reverse-Search-WebExtension](https://github.com/Brawl345/Image-Reverse-Search-WebExtension): WebExtension: Adds an option to the context menu to search with an image on various services.
 Made with Svelte.
 * [MarkAntipin/image-search-engine](https://github.com/MarkAntipin/image-search-engine): Web app to search similar images
 * [IbrahimMourad/image-search-webapp](https://github.com/IbrahimMourad/image-search-webapp): simple app to search for images by  keyword using unsplash API
+* [stefansl/image-shrinker](https://github.com/stefansl/image-shrinker): App for macOS.
+Minify your images and graphics with just one drop.
+Autorenamed in the same place where it comes from.
+Immediately!
 * [ashwinishet/Image-Web-Scraper](https://github.com/ashwinishet/Image-Web-Scraper): This application is used for scraping images from google image search
 * [idealo/imagededup](https://github.com/idealo/imagededup): 😎 Finding duplicate images made easy!
 * [ImageOptim/ImageOptim](https://github.com/ImageOptim/ImageOptim): GUI image optimizer for Mac